 This SHOULD be followed up with a factory or supplier audit which will provide a detailed report and findings.
 If you are happy with the results you can feel comfortable that you have found a suitable manufacturing partner

-The next Phase is the Non-Recurring Engineering & Sampling phase.
-This is where any tooling for example will be commissioned.
+This is where any tooling, for example, will be commissioned.